Preloader

 Understanding the Student life Cycle and how EDUTECHLoft Can Help

-The Student Life Cycle as a Strategic Framework
+Using The Student Life Cycle as a Strategic Blueprint

 The student journey can be organized into six distinct stages that help institutions define their support, outreach, and engagement strategies.